shrishtikhanna/Community-Health-Status-Indicator/README.md

 # Table of Contents:
-a) Description of the data to be stored and moved into the analytics system
+1. Description of the data to be stored and moved into the analytics system
-b) Data Source Description
+2. Data Source Description
-c) Joining Data sets
+3. Joining Data sets
-d) Data Transformations
+4. Data Transformations
-e) Dataset Dimensions
+5. Dataset Dimensions
-f) Field/Type Details
+6. Field/Type Details

 # High level data flow
-a) Data flow
+1. Data flow
-b) Dimensional Model
+2. Dimensional Model
-c) Incremental Loads
+3. Incremental Loads
-d) Lookup Tables
+4. Lookup Tables
-e) Data marts/ OLAP cubes
+5. Data marts/ OLAP cubes

 # Analytics Design
-a) Reporting tools and visualizations
+1. Reporting tools and visualizations

 # Analytics outcomes

 # Dataset Dimensions: These datasets have following dimensions.
-a) Age
+1. Age
-b) Race
+2. Race
-c) State and County
+3. State and County
-d) Disease
+4. Disease
-e) Cases
+5. Cases
-f) Testing
+6. Testing
-g) Risk factors
+7. Risk factors

 # OLAP Cubes
 Keeping reporting and analysis in mind the data can be franchised into different data marts.
 This is done for snappy reporting and ease of access to relevant data.
 For e.g. the team that looks after risk factor analysis does not require data related to preventive measures.